-- Autologous surgery: This method uses your own skin, fat and muscle from other areas of your body such as the back, abdomen, buttocks or area close to the chest.
-The two types we most commonly perform are:
+- Autologous surgery using your own tissue: This "free flap" method uses your own skin, fat or muscle from other areas of your body such as the back, abdomen, buttocks or area close to the chest.
+The types we most commonly perform are:

 Surgical Collaboration Improves Outcomes

-In all cases, plastic surgeons are closely involved in surgery planning—to ensure a high level of safety in terms of the ability to resect the tumor
+In all cases, fellowship-trained plastic surgeons are closely involved in surgery planning — to ensure a high level of safety in terms of the ability to resect the tumor

 and get an aesthetically pleasing outcome.
 Even for lumpectomies, plastic surgeons work with the oncology surgeon to help with markings so that the incisions fall into the natural reconstructive planes.
 All the necessary tissue is removed, but by preserving a good portion of the breast, it is often possible to preserve nipple sensation and prevent the nipple from being crooked.

 New Developments for Faster Healing, Less Scarring

 One of UC San Diego Health's areas of expertise is complex flap reconstruction after radiation.
 We use all available technologies, including oxygen and other treatments, to enhance healing and outcome.
 Our surgical team spends extensive time with patients to review their options and preferences and to explain the risks, benefits and expected results of each type of treatment.